dipankardeshmukh/zug/NSIS/README.txt

 Once you have successfully installed Zug in your machine, you will have to activate your License to use Zug.

 Steps to activate your license.
-                •	Download the Zug License.key file , which is provided to you in the email address which you had given in your contact information.
-                •	Place the license key file in the Zug folder where you installed.
-                •	Open a command prompt window
+                ï¿½	Download the Zug License.key file , which is provided to you in the email address which you had given in your contact information. ï¿½	Place the license key file in the Zug folder where you installed. ï¿½	Open a command prompt window
-                •	Change the working directory to Zug
-                •	Type SetUp.bat -l
+                ï¿½	Change the working directory to Zug ï¿½	Type SetUp.bat -l

 System Requirements:
 Make sure that your system meets the minimum requirements to run Zug installer:
-                •  Internet Connection.
+                ï¿½  Internet Connection.
-                •  A Unzip software.
+                ï¿½  A Unzip software.
-                •  0.5 GB of available hard disk space.
+                ï¿½  0.5 GB of available hard disk space. ï¿½  Command Prompt.
-                •  Command Prompt.
-		            •  Java(TM) SE Runtime Environment(32bit) 1.6 (update 21)
+		            ï¿½  Java(TM) SE Runtime Environment(32bit) 1.6 (update 21)
-		            •  Microsoft .Net Framework v3.5
+		            ï¿½  Microsoft .Net Framework v3.5

 New Feature: